Yangtze Baidi City

 Hanging Coffins

-In ancient China, some people chose to “rest” in a coffin hanging at cliffside or caves instead of being buried under earth after their death.
+In ancient China, some people chose to “rest” in a coffin hanging at cliffside or a cave instead of being buried underground after their death.
 The kind of hanging coffin has been discovered in the Three Gorges area of Yangtze River and Shanxi Province.

-The hanging coffins were usually made of a whole piece of wood into a house or boat shape.
-The dead was winded with a piece of cambric and put into the coffin with his or her possessions.
-Most coffins were found in caves or cracks on cliffside 10 to 50 meters (33 - 164 feet) above water surface, and some were even in caves 100 meters (328 feet) above water surface.
-The tradition of handing coffin is said to start from the Spring Autumn Period (770BC - 476BC) and last to the end of the Ming Dynasty (1368 - 1644).
-Ancient people believed that handing the coffin would make the dead closer to the heaven than burying it under earth.
+The hanging coffins were usually made of a whole piece of wood formed into a house or boat shape.
+The dead was wound in a piece of cambric and put into the coffin with his or her possessions.
+Most coffins were found in caves or cracks on cliffside 10 to 50 meters (33 - 164 feet) above water level, and some were even in caves 100 meters (328 feet) above water level.
+The tradition of handing coffin is said to have started in the Spring Autumn Period (770BC - 476BC) and lasted to the end of the Ming Dynasty (1368 - 1644).
+Ancient people believed that handing the coffin would make the dead closer to the heaven than burying it underground.
 It is still a mystery how people lifted those heavy coffins.

 Other Relics

-Bronze Wares: Early in the end of Neolithic Period, copper smelting industry appeared in the Yangtze River basin, but bronze wares of high artistic values excavated in the area were mostly from the times of the Shang (17th - 11th Century BC) and West Zhou (11th Century - 771BC) Dynasties in central China.
+Bronze Wares: Early in the latter part of Neolithic Period, a copper smelting industry appeared in the Yangtze River basin, but bronze wares of high artistic values excavated in the area were mostly from the times of the Shang (17th - 11th Century BC) and West Zhou (11th Century - 771BC) Dynasties in central China.

 Lacquer Wares: From the Warring States Period (476BC - 221BC), people lived along the Yangtze River began to produce and use lacquer wares in their daily life.
-Even some bronze wares were replaced by lacquer wares for their portability, durability, and smooth, rustproof, and damp-proof surface.
-Lacquer cups, boxes, and decorations were widely used along the Yangtze River during the Warring States Period, especially in the Chu State (present Hubei Province).
+Even some bronze wares were replaced by lacquer wares for their portability, durability, and smooth, rustproof, and moisture-proof surface.
+Lacquer cups, boxes, and decorations were widely used along the Yangtze River during the Warring States Period, especially in the Chu State (the present Hubei Province).